python/cpython/Doc/library/stdtypes.rst

    and any other name registered via :func:`codecs.register_error`.
    See :ref:`error-handlers` for details.

-   By default, the *errors* argument is not checked for best performances, but only used at the first decoding error.
-Enable the :ref:`Python Development Mode <devmode>`, or use a :ref:`debug build <debug-build>` to check *errors*.
+   For performance reasons, the value of *errors* is not checked for validity unless a decoding error actually occurs, :ref:`devmode` is enabled or a :ref:`debug build <debug-build>` is used.

    .. note::